 Annual grasses are our friends for many reasons.

 Most of the seeds in these mixes are grasses and some have quite beautiful seed heads when mature.
-I have to replace them every year because not enough self sow enough to beat the next season’s birds.
+I have to replace them every year because not enough of them self sow enough to beat the next season’s birds but a few do make it.
+They attract small birds and some insects and take the focus off of our other plants.

-The best part is that you don’t even need to know their names, just learn to identify them and distinguish them from more insidious, perennial invaders such as Couch and Kikuyu.
+The best part is that you don’t even need to know their names, just learn to identify them for what they are and distinguish them from more insidious, perennial invaders such as Couch and Kikuyu.

-Those perennial nasties are still sold by landscapers for lawns.
+It amazes me that Those perennial nasties are still sold by garden centres landscapers for lawns.
 They grow steadily underground and can pop up metres from where you last saw them.
 We’ve found Kikuyu rhizomes 3 metres long and punching through double layers of thick, builders plastic.
 They’re the bane of most folks who garden and don’t have lawns, creeping through from neighbouring blocks or from the verge.

 If you find too many annual grasses popping up for your taste, pull them up or pour boiling water directly onto them at their base or crown.
 They’ll turn yellow and disappear in a couple of days.